ItsKris1/social-network/checklist.md

 - [ ] Create new group route
 - [ ] Create /follow and /unfollow route
-- [ ] Create private / public switch route
+- [ ] Deal with pending follow requests after status change to PUBLIC

 #### Websockets